The Best Online Tax Software 2018

-So the easiest way is to use a Tax preparation software to complete that task.
+So the easiest way is to use an Online Tax preparation software to complete that task.
 But with so many of them out there it’s hard to know which one to use.
 So I have prepared a tax preparation software review of the top four that most people use.

 You will start out answering simple questions about yourself, for example, “Are you single or married’, “Do you have children”, “Do you own a house”, and so on.
 And you will continue through the program answering simple questions and entering your data from your W-2’s and other income, in boxes that look similar to your own, so there is no guessing to what and where to enter your data.